go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     Restart PostgreSQL to apply the setting.

-2. On database instance, login to database console as superuser:
+2. On the database server, login to the database console as superuser:

     ```
     su -c "psql" - postgres